#How to customize your workspace on screener.in for analyzing stocks like a pro

 5. What If I Want To Delete or Edit Financial Parameters While Adding Ratios

-Let us consider that while adding OPM 5 years, you added OPM 10 years instead and now want to rectify it.
+Let us consider that while adding OPM 5 years, you added OPM 10 years instead (as highlighted in snapshot below) and now want to rectify it.
 Here is how you can do it.

 You can also delete multiple ratios at one go and even drag the ratios around in the order you like.